 - Several different grains

 If you notice, potatoes are one of these common ingredients throughout the world.
-But what type of potatoes are best for international cuisine?
-For dishes where you want the potatoes to stand up to the cooking process, you’ll want the Yukon Gold potato.
+But what type are best for international cuisine?
+For dishes where you want the potatoes to stand up to the cooking process, you’ll want the gold or red.

 Indian cuisine, for example, uses them in many dishes and the waxier, the better.
-Due to the natural yellow color, they go well with Yukon Gold potatoes.
+Due to the natural yellow color, they go well with Yukon.

 Find out how white sweet potatoes compared to sweet potatoes in my article, White Sweet Potato vs. Sweet Potato: What’s The Difference?

 With the rising prices of food, the cost of potatoes certainly matters to most people.
-The price may sway your decision about which potato to use.
-Therefore, which costs more, Yukon Gold potatoes or russet potatoes?
+The price may sway your decision about which one to use.
+Therefore, let’s take a close look at which one costs more.

 - $0.96 per pound